AnthroSafetyWarrior/GoldenTrowelProject/index.md

  <article class="card card--glass">
       <h3>Creating Change</h3>
   <p>
-    Help us understand the current state of fieldwork safety by participating in our  <strong>anonymous survey</strong>.
-The
+    Help us understand the current state of fieldwork safety by participating in our  <strong>anonymous survey</strong>.</p>
-    <strong><a href="https://forms.gle/YjAmqWd9xDC5WCJk8" target="_blank" rel="noopener">Fieldwork Misconduct Survey</a></strong>
+<p> The <strong><a href="https://forms.gle/YjAmqWd9xDC5WCJk8" target="_blank" rel="noopener">Fieldwork Misconduct Survey</a></strong>
-    gathers community-driven, anonymous data on harassment and misconduct to update the only major prevalence study (<em>Clancy et&nbsp;al.,&nbsp;2014</em>).
+    gathers community-driven, anonymous data on harassment and misconduct to update the only major prevalence study (<em>Clancy et&nbsp;al.,&nbsp;2014</em>).</p>
-    Your participation helps highlight how much change is still needed—and why these resources matter.
-Together, we can use these data to drive accountability and create safer fieldwork environments.
+    <p>Your participation helps highlight how much change is still needed—and why these resources matter.
+Together, we can use these data to drive
+    accountability and create safer fieldwork environments.
   </p>
  </article>